 You need to play with the Master Volume to get the most out of this amp and to control the balance of preamp and power tube distortion.
 The Volume pot controls the preamp tube and the Master Volume controls the power tube.
 Some high output guitar pickups and effects pedals can push the power tube too hard and cause some funky power tube distortion.
 If this occurs just dial back the Master Volume a little.

 I have an Electro-Harmonix 12AY7 in V1, JJ 12AX7 in V2.
+I've heard great things about the long plate JJECC802S 12AU7 as a power tube so give it some consideration.
 I typically set the tone control to about 9 and leave it alone and then play with the amp's two volume controls--don't set the Master Volume and forget it, it has a lot of affect on the amp's tone.
 When you want to really turn up the overdrive try a 12AX7 in V1.
 The Champ Micro handles a 12AX7 in V1 well because the Master Volume can keep the little power tube from being overdriven into oblivion.
 I'm really surprised all micro amps don't have a Master Volume, it really is necessary to make a small amp versatile.

 I will play the Champ Micro through three different speakers during testing: My favorite Fender tweed era speaker is the Weber 12A125A 12 inch Alnico in an open back cab.
 The little Champ Micro sounded best with this pairing--very rich and tweedy and it made my Telecaster sound like a Tele should.
 The 12A125A is a low efficiency speaker rated at 97dB but the Champ Micro still put out plenty of volume at high Master Volume settings.